hooroo/roo-ui/CONTRIBUTING.md

 <a name="packages-react"></a>
 ### Component packages

-Component packages are housed in the `packages/components` directory.
-They export one or more React components from a single entry point.
+Component packages export one or more React components from a single entry point.

 Component packages should define a script to compile the Javascript source with [Babel](http://babeljs.io), a `main` property pointing at the compiled entry point, and should define `react` and `react-dom` as peer dependencies: